OAleex/Hospital/README.md

 ## Simple program for an Hospital's Properties.

-### Have Classes concepts, objects, methods, abstration, heritage, encapsulation & class relationship with some exceptions.
+### Have Classes concepts, objects, methods, abstration, heritage, encapsulation & class relationship with exception.

 ## By OAleex.
 #### ~Just for pratice OOP.